timoguin/aws-baseline/README.md

 You can view the doc on [GitHub Pages].
 The Markdown sources are all in the [docs] directory.

+## Building the Docs

+Requirements:

+- Poetry: This project uses poetry for managing Python requirements
+- make: Used for convenience in building/deploying the docs

+A static site is generated from the Markdown sources by using mkdocs.
+To build, a simple `make build` should do.

+To run a local server that will auto-generate and reload the static site when the Markdown sources or mkdocs configs are modified.
+Use `make serve` to run it, and access it on https://localhost:3000

 ## Contributing

 View the [Contributing Guide] if you're interested in. . . contributing.
 Check